lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 {% endaside %}

-### Handling results
+### Task status

+Tasks can be in one of four states:
+- INITIAL: The task has not been run
+- PENDING: The task is running and awaiting a new value
+- COMPLETE: The task completed successfully
+- ERROR: The task errored

+The Task status is available at the `status` field of the Task controller, and is represented by the `TaskStatus` object enum-like object, which has properties `INITIAL`, `PENDING`, `COMPLETE`, and `ERROR`.

-When a task completes or otherwise changes status, it triggers a host update so the host can handle the new task status and render if needed.
+Usually a Task will proceed from INITIAL to PENDING to one of COMPLETE or ERROR, and then back to PENDING if the task is re-run.
+When a task changes status it triggers a host update so the host element can handle the new task status and render if needed.

-There are a few members on Task that represent the state of the task:
+There are a few members on Task that related to the state of the task:
-- `value`: the current value of the task, if it has completed
-- `error`: the current error of the task, if it has errored
 - `status`: the status of the task.
-See [Task status](#task-status)
+- `value`: the current value of the task, if it has completed.
+- `error`: the current error of the task, if it has errored.
 - `render()`: A method that chooses a callback to run based on the current status.

+### Rendering Tasks

-The simplest and most common API to use is `render()`, since it chooses the right code to run and provides it the relevant data.
+The simplest and most common API to use to render a task is `task.render()`, since it chooses the right code to run and provides it the relevant data.

 `render()` takes a config object with an optional callback for each task status:
 - `initial()`